Brazil questions Google's new privacy policy

-SAO PAULO, March 8 (Reuters) - Brazil’s Justice Ministry is pressing Google Inc for details about how it handles users’ personal information under its new privacy policy, potentially opening a new legal front for the company, already under fire from European regulators.
+SAO PAULO (Reuters) - Brazil’s Justice Ministry is pressing Google Inc for details about how it handles users’ personal information under its new privacy policy, potentially opening a new legal front for the company, already under fire from European regulators.

 The Brazilian ministry said it could launch an official investigation if Google did not provide a satisfactory response within 10 days, according to a statement released on Thursday.